andreasthoelke/dotvim/docs/parrot.md

 ### Anthropic / Claude
 - The selectable Claude models use adaptive thinking in `preprocess_payload`.
 - `thinking_level` is sent as `output_config.effort`; adaptive models use effort rather than budget tokens.
+- The preset cycle orders Claude Opus 4.8/max, Claude Opus 5/max, then Claude Fable 5/max.
+Opus 5 uses API model ID `claude-opus-5`; `max` is its highest reasoning effort and the 128k output ceiling leaves room for thinking plus visible text.
+- Anthropic requests retry standard transient HTTP failures twice, including 429 throttling and common 5xx responses.
+Provider errors are recorded on their own query, and a recovered attempt clears that error when visible text arrives, so parallel requests do not leak failure state into one another or misreport an API error as a textless successful response.
 - Direct effort commands: `:PrtClaudeThinkingLow`, `:PrtClaudeThinkingHigh`, `:PrtClaudeThinkingXHigh`, `:PrtClaudeThinkingMax`.

 ### Gemini